TubercularOx/darkhaunter/Geekery/vaarsuvius.md

 ### With an Enspelled Familiar

 *Dragon Compendium* includes a feat, *Enspell Familiar*, which would let Blackwing count as touching V at any range up to one mile.
 This preserves the RAW interpretation of *Share Spells* while removing the distance objection to the 17+ reading.
 The feat is obscure, but Geekery focuses on the rules as written that explain the story as presented.

+*Enspell Familiar* would also help explain a previous scene with shared spells.
+Blackwing shares a spell with V in [comic 1117](https://www.giantitp.com/comics/oots1117.html), leaves V’s side in [comic 1119](https://www.giantitp.com/comics/oots1119.html) (which should end the spell), and then has the spell dispelled in [comic 1122](https://www.giantitp.com/comics/oots1122.html).
+Thank you to [Atomburster](https://forums.giantitp.com/showsinglepost.php?p=26374681&postcount=814) for pointing this out.